Secure payment methods may include credit cards, digital wallets, ACHs, and prepaid cards. Less secure methods include cash and debit transactions.

 In this article, learn about online payment security, including:

-Secure online payments typically contain safeguards to help you protect personal and financial information.
+Secure online payments typically contain safeguards to help people protect their personal and financial information.
 When a shopper provides their payment information or other sensitive personal details to complete a purchase, a secure checkout and online payment method can help protect their data.

-To create a secure and encrypted connection between a website and someone’s web browser, Transport Layer Security (TLS) and Secure Sockets Layer (SSL) come into play.
+To create a secure and encrypted connection between a website and someone’s web browser, payment processing follows the Transport Layer Security (TLS) and Secure Sockets Layer (SSL) protocols.

 Websites using these protocols can usually be identified by the "https://" in the URL and often display a padlock symbol in the browser's address bar.